why is pongal celebrated

 Why is Pongal Celebrated?

-The origin of Pongal can be traced back to prehistoric Tamil culture where agriculture was given prime importance.
+The origin of Pongal can be traced back to prehistoric Tamil culture, where agriculture was given prime importance.
 Why is Pongal celebrated?
-Traditionally, people celebrated it as a mark of gratitude to the sun god, Lord Indra, the rain god, and the animals for their valuable assistance in the world of agriculture.
-Pongal, thus is the festival of fertility, prosperity, and wealth.
+Traditionally, people celebrated it as a mark of gratitude to the sun god, Lord Indra, the rain god, and the animals for their valuable agricultural assistance.
+Thus, Pongal is the festival of fertility, prosperity, and wealth.

-Bhogi Pongal, which marks the first day of the festivities, associates people with disposing of old belongings and renewing life.
-People gather around a bonfire which they light, dispose of their unwanted belongings, and perform joyful dances and sing songs.
+Bhogi Pongal, the first day of the festivities, associates people with disposing of old belongings and renewing life.
+People gather around a bonfire, which they light, dispose of their unwanted belongings, and perform joyful dances and sing songs.

 What is Pongal?

 “Pongal” is a Tamil word that means “boiling ovеr”.
-But it is more than just a word, it’s a vibrant harvest festival.
+But it is more than just a word, and it’s a vibrant harvest festival.
 Did you know that festivals hold immense regional importance as well?
 Different states celebrate different festivals.
-Naturally, you might be wondering, Pongal is thе fеstival of which statе?
+Naturally, you might wonder, Pongal is thе fеstival of which statе?
 It’s thе pridе of Tamil Nadu, marking thе еnd of wintеr and wеlcoming warmеr days.

 Pongal celebrations